microsoft/FluidFramework/packages/runtime/sequence/src/readme.md

     // props5 = { decoration: "underline" }
 ```

-Whenever an operation is perfomed on a sequence a _sequenceDelta_ event will be raised.
+Whenever an operation is performed on a sequence a _sequenceDelta_ event will be raised.
 This even provides the ranges affected by the operation, the type of the operation, and the properties that were changes by the operation.

 ## How Collaboration Works